 How to protect your floors at Christmas

 Are you hanging up your stocking on the wall?
 It’s the time when every Santa has a ball… and if your thoughts are turning to get-togethers, visitors dropping in or full-on parties, then this is the guide for you.
-While it’s wonderful when people gather around during the festive season, the downside of having a full house can mean your carpets or floors take a battering.
+While it’s wonderful when people gather round during the festive season, the downside of having a full house can mean your carpets or floors take a battering.

 Even if you’re not worrying about extra footfall, there are also potential problems of spills and stains from candle wax, dropped needles from the Christmas tree and scratches or dents from fallen decorations.
 We’ve come up with some easy-to-follow hints and tips to help you get through the holiday period without too much damage to your floors.